prashanthgoldberg/Reusable-Ecommerce-UI-Components--NextJS-Frontend/README.md

-# Freelance QLLP – Next.js Reusable UI Components
+# Freelance QLLP – Next.js Reusable E-commerce UI Components

-A comprehensive, production-ready collection of reusable UI components built with Next.js, TypeScript, and Tailwind CSS.
-This project focuses on delivering pixel-perfect, Figma-accurate UI elements—especially a versatile category filter menu bar—ideal, product card, pagination for e-commerce or similar category-driven platforms.
+A robust, production-ready collection of reusable, Figma-accurate UI components for e-commerce and category-driven platforms, built with Next.js, TypeScript, and Tailwind CSS.
+This project demonstrates how to architect, style, and compose a modern, scalable frontend with pixel-perfect fidelity, accessibility, and real-world interactivity—including a dynamic category filter, product cards, pagination, and more.

 - **Live-Demo:** [https://freelance-qllp.vercel.app/](https://freelance-qllp.vercel.app/)

 ---

 ## Table of Contents

 - [Project Summary](#project-summary)
 - [Features](#features)
 - [Project Structure](#project-structure)